DBGConline/DBGC_distance-based_group_contribution/QMCalculation/ReadMe.txt

 The input files are the _minimized.mol2 files in the directory _c_confSearch_Frog.
 The _minimized.mol2 files contains the energy ranking of conformers based on MMFF calculation.
-The ouput files will appear in the directory _d_conformerPM6Gjfs.
+The output files will appear in the directory _d_conformerPM6Gjfs.
 Every sub-directory named like CnH2n+2_#_1_opt_PM6 in _d_conformerPM6Gjfs is an independent computational case.
 The .job file in the directory CnH2n+2_#_1_opt_PM6 is used to control the behavior of the cluster/PC, the .gjf file is the input for the Gaussian program.
 To control the number of low-energy conformers to be optimized with PM6,